VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart4Chapter01.md

 properties to make it sporty.
 To sum up, use mGEff the essence of the animation is to change the value of the object property from the starting value to the ending value within the specified time range.

 ### Terminology

-- Animation: The underlying mechanism by which the `mGEFF` component operates.
+- Animation: The underlying mechanism by which the mGEff component operates.
 It mainly provides
 the application with trajectory control mechanisms for animation objects, such as dynamic curves and time schedules.
 It also provides parallel and serial processing functions for multiple animation objects.
-Users can develop their own interface special effects based on `mGEFF's` animation mechanism.
+Users can develop their own interface special effects based on `mGEff's` animation mechanism.
 - Special Effect: Based on the underlying animation mechanism, provides `UX` effects that can be used directly by upper-level applications, such as blinds, fades. mGEff